Okafor-Chiagozie/Flowchart-assignment/README.md

 # Flowchart-assignment
-The interpretation of some flowchart
+Programatic interpretations of some flowcharts using python